-Inclusive Equality: “A previously unequal person who is empowered to stand as an equal is a person saved.”
+Inclusive Equality: “A previously unequal dependent who is empowered to become an equal contributor is a person saved.”

 Traditional: “So-called discrimination is logical.
 People need to protect themselves from harm, losses or damage.
 Anyone who is very different from others should be cautiously treated as problematic unless proven otherwise.”

 Diversity: “Discrimination can be defeated if we educate everyone to accept diversity and understand the needs of disabled people.
 Until then, laws and regulations are necessary to force people to stop discriminating.”

 Inclusive Equality: “Discrimination will naturally be defeated when disabled people show that they are useful and productive members of society, contributing as equals and working together with everyone to make the world a better place.”

 A fundamental choice for each disabled person is to be treated either as special or as equals.
 Those who choose to be equals, must be treated as equal.
 Meaning, the laws and rules that apply to others will also apply to them.
 Those who choose to be treated as special abdicate their responsibilities.
 While they are exempted from following the laws and rules, but as a result, they cannot expect people to respect them and involve them meaningfully in determining their future.
 [Unfortunately, Inclusive Equality can only be employed by people who can exercise free will and know the consequences of their choices.
 It does not apply to the intellectually disabled who are unable to do so.]